 - Vaccinnet puts (a replica of) the relevant data from Vaccinnet at the disposal;

 - Sciensano puts (a replica of) the relevant data from the COVID-19 Test Results Database at the the disposal;

 - a broker provides a RESTfull API that, when a person requests a certificate via the Personal Health Viewer or another user interface,

 - retrieves the relevant data from one of the replicas;

 - creates the requested certificate in the form of a PDF based on this data (via a free of charge open source PDF generator);

 - adds a unique number, a delivery date and an issuer indication to the certificate;

 - delivers the certificate in the form of a PDF;

 - stores the social security identification number (SSIN) of the holder of the certificate, the unique certificate number and the delivery date of the certificate in a control database in which the authenticity of the certificate can be verified by third parties;

-- the eHealth platform provides a RESTfull API for consulting the control database.
+- the broker provides a RESTfull API for consulting the control database.